Uniradiance/WebEncryptor/README.md

 ## Encryption Rules
 1. Base Password (Password for Encryption): The password used for all encryption/decryption.
 All cryptographic keys derive from this.
 2. Rule: A function used to obfuscate the base password.
 Takes parameters byte (original password byte) and i (current encryption round index).
 Example: (byte ^ (i ^ 123)) & 255.
 The final & 255 must be included to prevent exceptions.
 3. Chessboard (Interactive Color Grid - Path): Data used to obfuscate the password, derived from click sequence, top-half colors, and bottom-half colors.
 The click sequence must be consistent during both encryption and decryption, and both color sections must contain content.

 ## Generate Password
 The encryption interface includes an option to generate random 8, 14, or 18-character passwords.

 ## Deployment
+- Now that there is a distribution, you can access the 'https://127.0.0.1/' directly in the browser after running 'httpserver.exe' directly.
-HTTPS (Accessible on LAN):

-First generate certificates:`openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes`
+- HTTPS (Accessible on LAN): First generate certificates:`openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes`.

-Install python http.server.

 Run StartServer.bat.

-HTTP (Localhost access only):
-Run the Python command directly:`python -m http.server 80`
+- HTTP (Localhost access only): Run the Python command directly:`python -m http.server 80`

 # Statement
 This project was essentially written by AI; I was only responsible for the copy-pasting.